 The last Imam lives in "occultation" until his return is willed by Allah.
 His return is still awaited by the Shia faithful.

 Incidentally, the Crusades were a picnic compared to the Islamic conquests of the 7th through the 17th centuries, until the Islamic momentum was stopped in the West at the Battle of Tours (AD 732) by Charles Martel ("The Hammer"), when the Moorish onslaught was finally stopped in France (photo, left).
 It took Spain until 1492, another seven centuries, to expel the Moors from the Iberian peninsula, "La Reconquista."
 By the time that the Christians had been rallied by Pope Urban II for the First Crusade (1095), the sword of Islam had conquered nearly two-thirds of the Christian world, and under the Ottoman Turks in the 15th and 16th centuries, they would conquer, by blood and scimitar, more Christian lands, including Asia Minor and Constantinople (the second Rome; 1453) — i.e., Turkey and Istanbul today!
-Incidentally the First Crusade was convened by the Pope so that Christians would be allowed to enter and worship at Jerusalem, as they had done for centuries, but I have written about this elsewhere.(2)
+The Conquest of India was particularly brutal.(3)

-In the East, on the other side of the geographical crescent, the Ottoman Turks were finally defeated almost a millennium later at the Battle of Vienna in 1683 (photo below) by the Holy Roman Emperor Leopold, Pope Innocent IX, and the great King of Poland, Jan Sobieski III.
-The re-conquest of the Balkans that followed was led by the indomitable Prince Eugene of Savoy.(3)
+In the West, the Reconquista was completely accomplished with the fall of Granada in 1492 to the Most Catholic Monarchs, Isabella of Castille and Ferdinand II of Aragon.
+In the East, on the other side of the geographical crescent, the Ottoman Turks were finally defeated and the Islamic wave began to recede almost a millennium after the First Jihad.
+The blow to the Turks took place at the Battle of Vienna in 1683 (photo above), fought on the Christian side by the alliance of the Holy Roman Emperor Leopold, Pope Innocent IX, young Eugene of Savoy, and the great King of Poland, Jan Sobieski III.
+The re-conquest of the Balkans that followed was led by the indomitable and ever present Prince Eugene of Savoy, (photo below) who inflicted the final defeat upon the Ottomans* at the Battle of Belgrade in 1717.

 Christianity is the most populous religion in the world with 2 billion faithful.
 But despite the military setbacks of years past, Islam is growing very rapidly.
 It is the second largest religion with 1.1 billion Moslems worldwide, and it is set to double its number in the next 20 years.
 I am told though that in Africa where Islam has taken a heavy toll on the recalcitrant Christian and Animist populations, Islam is on the decline and cannot sustain itself.
 That is to be seen.

-And I do thank Mr. Scholl for unwittingly sounding the bugle, raising me from my own slumber, and prompting me to write this piece on a beautiful winter, Sunday afternoon..
+And I do thank Mr. Scholl for writing his intended journalistic soporific that unwittingly aroused me from my own slumber, prompting me to sound the bugle and write this unassuming piece on a beautiful winter, Sunday afternoon.

 Written by Dr. Miguel Faria